 The following chapters explore these questions and related issues, uncovering the distinctive perspectives of today's energy transition investors.
-3 World Energy Investment 2024, IEA, June 2024 1 The investments Which assets are organizations investing in, and why?
+3 World Energy Investment 2024, IEA, June 2024 energy storage and grid infrastructure transport and related infrastructure 56% 54% 51%

-Over the past two years, most respondents (64 percent)

-say their organization has invested in energy efficiency technologies (including electrification).
+Over the past two years, most respondents (64 percent) say their organization has invested in energy efficiency technologies (including electrification).
 This was the highest of all the asset types in question.
 Many have also invested in

-renewable and low-carbon energy

-energy storage and grid infrastructure